Pandapip1/gana/gnu-name-system-record-types/gnu_name_system_record_types.rst

                GNUNET_GNSRECORD_TYPE_MESSENGER_ROOM_ENTRY
 -------------------------------------------------------------------------------
 Number              65558
-Commenr             Record type to share an entry of a messenger room
+Comment             Record type to share an entry of a messenger room
 =================== ===========================================================